Bourekas: Shapes

 Israeli bourekas come in a variety of shapes, which are indicative of their fillings.
-The laws of kashrut require avoiding eating dairy pastries together with ones containing meat, so conventional, distinctive shapes are used to indicate different types of fillings.
-Cheese bourekas come in right angled and isosceles triangles, and have two different sizes.
+The laws of kashrut require avoiding eating dairy turnovers together with ones containing meat, so conventional, distinctive shapes are used to indicate different types of fillings.
+Cheese bourekas come in right-angled and isosceles triangles, and have two different sizes.
 Potato bourekas come in a certain box shape.
-Pizza bourekas resemble a co-centric tower.
+Pizza bourekas resemble a concentric tower.
 Spinach bourekas resemble a pastry knot.
-There are also the so-called "Turkish bourekas" which form rounded equilateral triangles, and are filled with various fillings, whose type can usually be determined by the addition on their outside.
+There are also the so-called "Turkish bourekas" which form rounded equilateral triangles, with various fillings whose type can usually be determined by the addition on their outside.